nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `listOrder 2` lists all orders under the 2nd person in the address book.
+* `list` followed by `listOrder 2` lists all orders of the 2nd person in the address book.
-* `find Betsy` followed by `listOrder 1` lists all order under the 1st person in the results of the `find` command.
+* `find Betsy` followed by `listOrder 1` lists all orders of the 1st person from the list of persons found with "Betsy".

 ### Clearing all entries : `clear`